lytemar/Ansys-Mechanical-Scripts/after_post/README.md

 - ### get_force_reactions_for_joints.py
   Retrieve the force and moment resultants for all joints using results for results file, tested in 2025 R1 on Static Structural, Random Vibration and Response Spectrum Analyses.

+- ### get_max_eqv_stress_for_all_bodies_in_NS_and_time.py
+  This script extracts the maximum von Mises equivalent stress for each group of scoped bodies within named selections for all analysis times.
+The named selections that are of interest are placed in a Tree Grouping folder called `Results Scoping`.